Join Us for the 2018 Judy Bolton Weekend!

 Since 1991, fans have gathered in picturesque Potter County to explore the real life sites that served as inspiration for the Judy Bolton Mystery Series, to discuss the books, and to honor the author, Margaret Sutton (1903-2001).
 The author was born Rachel Beebe and raised in Odin and Coudersport, Pennsylvania.
 This year, the Judy Bolton weekend activities include:

-4:00 PM - Coudersport Area Chamber of Commerce, 6 East Second Street, Coudersport, PA 16915, sponsors a reception with appetizers honoring the memory of Margaret Sutton and her Judy Bolton books.
+- 4:00 PM – Meet and greet reception, Potter County Chamber of Commerce..
+Wine and cheese reception honoring the memory of Margaret Sutton and her Judy Bolton books.
 Buy tickets here for lunch during the Saturday tour.

-8:30 PM – Westgate Motel media/conference room, 307 Route 6 West, Coudersport, PA 16915.
-Activities include series book sales, an overview of this year's featured book, "THE CLUE IN THE PATCHWORK QUILT," and presentation of the Susabella Passengers and Friends 2013 Margaret Sutton Writer's Award.
+- 8:30 PM – Location to be announced.
+Activities include series book sales, an overview of this year's featured book, "The Secret of the Musical Tree," and presentation of the Susabella Passengers and Friends 2018 Margaret Sutton Writer's Award.

-9:00 AM-3:30 PM - Tour of the real Judy Bolton sites.
+- 9:00 AM-3:30 PM - Tour of the real Judy Bolton sites.
 Peg and John Rotello direct this tour which includes lunch at the Austin School where the students created a Judy Bolton mural.
 Bring your cameras!
-See the sites that inspired the series locales such as the dam, the Farringdon-Pett mansion, the house at Dry Brook Hollow and much more.
-This is the perfect time to enjoy Potter County's fall foliage!
+See the sites that inspired the series locales such as the dam, the Potter House and the Farringdon-Pett mansion.
+Early October is the perfect time to enjoy Potter County's fall foliage!

 If you are staying at the Westgate Inn, enjoy the complimentary breakfast and a last chance to visit with Judy Bolton fans.

-THE STRANGE LIKENESS, #39 in the Judy Bolton series, will be available soon!
+THE STRANGE LIKENESS, #39 in the Judy Bolton series is available!

 All 38 of the Judy Bolton Mysteries by Margaret Sutton are now available in paperback from Applewood books.
 They were laser copied from the first editions of each book, courtesy of the author's family.